chirathlv/Project-Winelist/README.md

 8. Group records into appropriate sub categories- Age in steps of 10 years, Income in steps of $10k
 9. Ensure records are sorted on the required fields.
 10. Validate that entire data set has been correctly loaded.

+Additionally the following data cleanse rules will be applied to tyhe Census data:
+- Extract only the fields that are required.
+- Extract only the top 5% population data that meets target customer criteria values/ ranges.
+- Extract required data set by state/ county.
+- Extract the longitude and latitude information for the identified counties.
+- Drop all other information.
+- Check for duplicates.

 ### Analysis- Customer Segmentation <a name="subparagraph5"></a>
 __SCP1- Which customer segment provides the maximum sales?__